Molecular interactions of mucosal tissues, bacteria and fibres

-The insights generated in this project will enable the definition of targeted dietary interventions for improved gastrointestinal health.
-In addition, the project will provide a technology platform that allows monitoring of the effects of bacteria and/or fibres, and will provide tools for determining compositional and functional changes within the intestinal microbiota.
+The insights generated in this project enables the definition of targeted dietary interventions for improved gastrointestinal health.
+In addition, the project delivered technology platform that allows monitoring of the effects of bacteria and/or fibres, and provided tools for determining compositional and functional changes within the intestinal microbiota.

 Assays of immune-system cells and also reporter cells, that study signalling through different pattern-recognition receptors, were used to screen a number of mutants of the probiotic L. plantarum WCFS1.
 These mutants were devoid of several major cell-wall components, such as lipoteichoic- and wall-teichoic acid, lipoproteins, and/or glycosylated proteins.
 In addition, the effect of a collection of >50 fibres on immune cells was analysed.
 This led to ongoing characterisation of a number of relevant mutants and fibres.
-For example, active fibre preparations are fractionated and modified using (microbial) enzymes or chemical modification, in order to study their bioactivity in more detail.
-This should lead to an understanding of their structure-function relationship.
-Also, the degradation of products, during fermentation by the microbiota, is being studied to evaluate the production of bioactive fibre-intermediates by human gut microbes and the sequential process of fibre degradation by the gut microbiota.
+For example, active fibre preparations were fractionated and modified using (microbial) enzymes or chemical modification, in order to study their bioactivity in more detail.
+This assisted in understanding of their structure-function relationship.
+Also, the degradation of products, during fermentation by the microbiota, was studied to evaluate the production of bioactive fibre-intermediates by human gut microbes and the sequential process of fibre degradation by the gut microbiota.